History of the Marshall Islands: Independence

 In 1978, the U.S. Department of Energy's Lawrence Livermore National Laboratory conducted a radiation survey of crops, soil, water, and livestock on Bikini and Ujelang Atolls.

 In 1979, the Government of the Marshall Islands was officially established and the country became self-governing.

 In 1986, the Compact of Free Association with the United States entered into force, granting the Republic of the Marshall Islands (RMI) its sovereignty.
 The Compact provided for aid and U.S. defense of the islands in exchange for continued U.S. military use of the missile testing range at Kwajalein Atoll.
 The independence procedure was formally completed under international law in 1990, when the UN officially ended the Trusteeship status pursuant to Security Council Resolution 683.
 The Republic was admitted to the UN in 1991.

 In 2003, the US created a new Compact of Free Association for the Republic Marshall Islands and Micronesia, with funding of $3.5 billion to be made over the next 20 years.

 A report in mid 2017 by Stanford University, some 70 years after 23 atomic bombs were detonated on Bikini Atoll, indicates abundant fish and plant life in the coral reefs.
 That area of the islands was still not habitable by humans, however, due to contamination by radioactivity.
 A 2012 report by the United Nations had indicated that the contamination was "near-irreversible".

 In January 2020, David Kabua, son of founding president Amata Kabua, was elected as the new President of the Marshall Islands.
 His predecessor Hilda Heine lost the position after a vote.

+In November 2025, the government of Marshall Islands introduced a national universal basic income scheme under which every resident citizen receives quarterly payments of about US$200.
+It is financed by a trust fund created under an agreement with the United States, which in part aims to compensate the Marshall Islands for nuclear testing.
+The fund holds more than $1.3bn in assets, with the USA committing a further $500m through to 2027.